 Testimonial quotes are perhaps the most beloved and common format, and probably this is the first you thought of.
-It has been used since the beginning of the customer testimonials era, and it will remain the most common type of testimonial for a long time.
+They have been used since the beginning of the customer testimonials era, and it will remain the most common type of testimonial for a long time.
 Quote testimonials are direct words from clients who were satisfied with the products or services you offer.

 These testimonial examples remain famous for increasing conversions, and it’s the type of quote you most often will see on sale pages.

 - Place them all over your site — Post the testimonial examples into your sales page, hero slider, content, landing pages, or banners.

 - Add a testimonial featured image — To make the most out of these testimonials, include photos of the clients who wrote the testimonial.